vault27/Foundation/ospf.md

 - O IA - this is how LSA-3 routes look like in routing table in Cisco
 - Advertising Router in LSA is ABR: it is not changed while travelling inside area 0, it is changed only when leaves Area 0 on other ABR
 - ABR generates only one LSA-3, even if it has several LSA-1 for this network, best metric is used before creating LSA-3 for network
+- If route is deleted from LSDB ABR sends LSA-3 with maximum metric 16777215 to other Areas
+- Separate LSA-3 for every route

 LSA-3 example for one prefix